 - Leadership styles of two presidents or governors of your choice (or pre-selected)

-While writing this category of essays, you have to find some common grounds to base the comparison.
-For instance, while comparing two leaders based on leadership style, leader A may be endorsing democracy while leader B applies dictatorship.
+While writing this category of essays, it is fundamental to find some common grounds to base the comparison on.
+For example, while comparing two leaders based on leadership style, leader A may be endorsing democracy while leader B applies dictatorship.

 It is up to you to find relevant bass for the comparison.
 An example of a wrong comparison could be – leader A endorses democracy while leader B is tall.
-Do you get the point?
+I hope you get the point?
 The basis of comparison should match.

 4. Cause and Effect Essay Types

 For example, you could be asked to explain the causes and effects of abortion in the United States.
 You need to understand what abortion is to give the correct answer.
-Another example is – explain the causes and effect of undocumented immigration in Mexico.
+Another example is – to explain the causes and effects of undocumented immigration in Mexico.